-Vibe coding was pretty revolutionary by Codex
+Vibe Coding was pretty revolutionary by Codex

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 This article is an account of my experience with vibe coding using Codex.